 Yes, darling, I’m fully aware that you’re listening to every word I think, at least on the conscious level.
 You are officially classified as my harmless neurosis.
 I can feel you laughing.
 I try to keep from laughing, too, though I can’t suppress a grin.
-Random giggles over a jest between me and my invisible friend might be a bit much even for locals.
+Random giggles over a jest between me and my invisible friend might be a bit much even for the locals.

 But getting back to…no, I’m in no hurry to get back to the subject.
 Let me feed the pigs first; before their eager grunts turn into squeals of indignation at me standing here so long with food just out of reach.
 There, you go, Vosco, and you Brunnel, and Sanchez, and Pierrot.
 Their owners have named them each for a politician of the fallen government.

 Okay, okay, back to the subject!
 Let me wipe my hands first, girl, and then hit me with it.
 But I already know, Tshura.
 I have let days pass without leaving to be the agent that I came here to be.
 The mission has changed but not ended.

 Back in the barn, I sit on a milking-stool and fiddle intuitively with the dials.
 I don’t know why this helps me tune into Tshura.
 It just does.

 Not yet.
 Don’t go quite yet, Make your mind ready but don’t go yet.

 No?
 You know something I don’t?
 But that’s lovely.
 I won’t complain!